TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 #> ‘/mnt/courses/BIO326/PROK/data/metagenomic_assembly/raw_reads_nanopore.fastq.gz’ -> ‘./raw_reads_nanopore.fastq.gz’
 ```

-Our raw reads are saved in the fastq-format, which differs from other sequence formats by encoding base quality scores for all nucleotide positions along each read.
+Our raw reads are stored using the fastq-format which differs from other sequence formats by encoding base quality scores for all nucleotide positions along each read.
 We can take a look at our actual reads file.
 Remember that because it is compressed with gzip (hence the .gz suffix in the filename) we will use zcat.
 Since we will be using less to open this file, you should press "q" on your keyboard to return to your terminal.

 ```bash
 zcat raw_reads_nanopore.fastq.gz | less -S